Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

-Fréchet differentiability is not required to obtain uniform boundedness of the Gâteaux derivatives.
-Indeed, Lipschitz continuity is a sufficient condition.
+Nevertheless, Fréchet differentiability is not required to obtain uniform bounds on the Gâteaux derivative.
+Indeed, Lipschitz continuity is sufficient.

-\begin{lemma} Let $Z_1$ and $Z_2$ be Banach spaces and $O\subseteq Z_1$ a nonempty subset.
-Suppose that $B\colon Z_1 \to Z_2$ is Lipschitz continuous and Gâteaux differentiable on $O$.
+\begin{lemma} Suppose that $B\colon Z_1 \to Z_2$ is Lipschitz continuous and Gâteaux differentiable on a nonempty subset $O\seq Z_1$.
 Then the Gâteaux derivative $B'\colon O\to\calL(Z_1,Z_2)$ is uniformly bounded by the Lipschitz constant of $B$. \end{lemma} \begin{proof} Denote the Lipschitz constant of $B$ by $L>0$ and let $x\in O$.
 The Gâteaux derivative in $x\in O$ can be bounded independently of $x$ by

 \end{proof}